 Chronic intertriginous tinea pedis is characterized by scaling, erythema, and erosion of the interdigital and subdigital skin of the feet, most commonly affecting the lateral 3 toes.

-Vesiculobullous tinea pedis, in which vesicles develop on the soles and coalesce into bullae, is the less common result of a flare-up of interdigital tinea pedis; risk factors are occlusive shoes and environmental heat and humidity.
+Vesiculobullous tinea pedis, in which vesicles develop on the soles and coalesce into bullae, is the less common result of an exacerbation of interdigital tinea pedis.
+Risk factors include occlusive shoes and excessive environmental heat and humidity.

 Diagnosis of Tinea Pedis